 All other documents should be uploaded according to the directions on the website and labeled as defined below within the guidelines for the specific fellowship.
-Online submissions will open Wednesday, March 7 and close at 5 p.m. on Tuesday, April 17.
-Keep in mind that the AERA conference is from April 12 to April 18 so please plan accordingly.
-All applicants can review past Dissertation Fellowships and Faculty Seed Grant projects, as well as successful proposals that UC/ACCORD has funded at www.ucaccord.org
+Online submissions will open Wednesday, March 6 and close at 5 p.m.
+Wednesday, April 10.
+All applicants can review past Dissertation Fellowships and Faculty Seed Grant projects, as well as successful proposals that UC/ ACCORD has funded at www.ucaccord.org